IAU-UNESCO/Blog_react/blog_react/README.md

 1. Added a basic layout to the page.
 2. Used components to replace repeating blocks of code.

+# php-form branch

+### NPM installs

+1. run `npm install` to make sure nothing is missing.
+2. I installed Axios, `npm install axios`, which allows you to connect the React.js to the backend

+### XAMPP

+1. Used XAMPP to run php code, use can also use WAMP server.
+2. The serves are run locally inside of `htdocs` (XAMPP) / `www` (WAMP) folder
+3. Make sure configure the correct localhost:---- (e.g. 8080, 8888, 3000, etc)

+### Fetching data

+1. The data is fetched from the database created with phpmyadmin.
+2. The images are saved on the machine and the path to the images is saved on the database.

+### Optional form

+This form was just created for testing purposes, to add images and text onto the database.

 #### Checked out code comments